utdata/icj-setting-up/windows-01.md

 Before doing this, open a new Git Bash window:

-- Do `cd ~` to make sure you are in your home directory.
 - Do `git config user.name` and you should get a response that is your name.
 - Do `git config user.email` and you should get back your email address.
 - Do `ssh -T git@github.com` to test SSH keys.
 If you are asked about "RSA key fingerprint", say yes.
 In the end, you should have a success message like: "Hi username!
 You've successfully authenticated, but GitHub does not provide shell access."